cdl-geneseo/geneseo-dictionary/B/Busted.md

 # Busted

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Busted

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 VB: To be broken up by police (but not arrested); &quot;Omega was busted, but I got my cup like 15 minutes before.&quot; F92 busted: No Change.